 On 27th October, 2020, seven days before the USA presidential election, I started walking around the Ring of Brodgar with a kind of “mantra” to support goodness to end the worst that was.
 The weather was brilliant, and I painted views in, on, and off the Ring in those seven days, finishing about ten small works, which will be featured in my 2022 calendar.
 November 3 results of the election seemed to promise good possibilities.

 However, I knew that the great number of voters who lost their choice for president would be unhappy.
 I knew what had been awakened during the last four years.
 BUT, I was not aware that anyone I knew could be so driven or taken in by the real fake news on social media.

 On 7 January, I discovered that I did know of people who were changed, upset, and believed that the election had been rigged.
 They were clearly misunderstanding definitions for words like socialism and communism and believing alternate reality posts about child sacrifice and more unspeakable actions.
-I saw the videos and posts of the insurrection of the US Capitol and I was appalled.
+I saw the videos and posts of the insurrection of the US Capitol, and I was appalled.
 With the encouragement from Cary Welling, the curator of the Northlight Gallery, I began a body of work .
-As I listended to the live coverage of the impeachment trial in the USA Capitol building and form my own view of the state of events, I planned one installation window, one painting to demonstrate “two sides to every story” and one of soft contemplation landscape (Orkney).
+As I listened to the live coverage of the impeachment trial in the USA Capitol building and formed my own view of the state of events, I planned one installation window, one painting to demonstrate “two sides to every story” and one of soft contemplation landscape (Orkney).